 Characteristics of Refrigerant 134a

 This reminds us of some of the basic characteristics of R-134a refrigerant.
 Answer A states that R-134a changes from a vapor to a liquid as it absorbs heat.
 This is not true.
-The (TXV) metering device converts high pressure liquid into little low pressure liquid droplets that change from a liquid to a vapor as they receive heat from the air passing through the evaporator core.
-The idea is to get the core cold enough to cool the bypassing air without allowing humidity to freeze.
+A metering device converts high-pressure liquid into low-pressure droplets that change from a liquid to a vapor as they receive heat from the air passing through the evaporator core.
+The idea is to get the core cold enough to cool the passing air without allowing it to freeze.
 It's a balance.
-A frozen core will not allow air to flow through and cool.
+A frozen evaporator core blocks and restricts airflow.

-HFC-134a or R-134a (same thing) is contained in a sky blue container so answer B is correct.
-This is because refrigerants are color coded, R-134a's predecessor CFC-12 or R-12 (same thing) is contained in a white container.
+HFC-134a or R-134a (the same thing) is stored in a sky blue container, so answer B is correct.
+This is because refrigerants are color-coded, R-134a's predecessor CFC-12 or R-12 is contained in a white container.
 These refrigerants are used because of their low boiling point, so answer C is incorrect.
-In fact R-134a boils off as soon as it’s released into the air.
-It just vaporizes.
-Never intentionally release refrigerant into the atmosphere.
+Never intentionally release refrigerants into the atmosphere.